A great way to control the humidity in your crawl space and avoid moisture damage is by installing a crawl space dehumidifier.

 With all of the dehumidifier options on the market, choosing the best one for you can sometimes seem overwhelming.
 How large of a unit will you need?
 What kind of options make for a low-maintenance, high-functioning design?
 These are all questions that our waterproofing experts are happy to answer for you.
 At Foundation Recovery Systems, we only offer the most high-quality products on the market, so you can have peace of mind knowing that your crawl space is protected.

 If you’d like a free crawl space dehumidifier inspection, call or e-mail us today!
-We serve throughout all of central Missouri and Eastern Kansas, including Kansas City, St. Louis, Columbia, Moberly, and Springfield.
+We serve throughout all of central Missouri and Eastern Kansas, including Kansas City, St. Louis, Columbia, Moberly, Springfield, and Decatur.

 A Crack in Your Foundation Shouldn't Break the BankLearn More About This Promotion

 Take advantage of